 The good news is that you can balance your Qi with Chinese Reflexology, nurturing yourself and living in joy.
 So, go do something nice and nurturing for yourself today.
 Wouldn’t you want to be happy to make your pet happy too?
 It’s a win-win energy healing game!

 To learn more on how you can strengthen and balance your Qi with Chinese Reflexology, enter your email below to receive a series of mini online lessons.

 Enter your email to get your free lessons, complimentary Chinese Reflexology foot charts, free newsletter and exclusive savings on workshops and classes.

 Because of the volume of emails I receive and because I’m a full-time mom, I unfortunately can’t answer everyone’s questions personally.
-That’s why I created Q&A Mondays.
-You can submit your question on the Got a Question page.
+However, I do read EVERY email and consider your words when deciding what to write about.
+Thank you for your feedback!